-(Loss)/Profit before tax
+Loss before tax

-The Group suffered a loss before tax of approximately S\$1.0 million for the year ended 31 December 2023 as compared to a profit before tax of approximately S\$9.4 million for the year ended 31 December 2022.
-The main cause is due to a substantial decline in revenue from the semiconductor industry.
+The Group suffered a loss before tax of approximately S\$2.8 million for the year ended 31 December 2024 as compared to a loss before tax of approximately S\$1.0 million for the year ended 31 December 2023.
+The main cause is due to a decline in gross profit coupled with the share of losses of associates (meanwhile there was a share of gains of associates for the year ended 31 December 2023).

-Income tax credit/(expense)
+Income tax (expense)/credit

-Income tax credit of the Group amounted to \$\$93,000 for the year ended 31 December 2023 as compared to the tax expenses of \$\$2.1 million for the year ended 31 December 2022.
-This is in line with the profit/(loss) before tax.
+Income tax expense of the Group amounted to \$\$0.8 million for the year ended 31 December 2024 as compared to the tax credit of \$\$93,000 for the year ended 31 December 2023.
+The income tax expense is mainly arising from the profit made in the Investment division of the Group.

-(Loss)/Profit for the year
+Loss for the year

-As a result of the above, the Group recorded a net loss after tax of approximately S\$0.9 million for the year ended 31 December 2023 as compared to profit after tax of approximately S\$7.3 million recorded for the year ended 31 December 2022.
+As a result of the above, the Group recorded a net loss after tax of approximately S\$3.6 million for the year ended 31 December 2024 as compared to a net loss after tax of approximately S\$0.9 million for the year ended 31 December 2023.